AI-Hypercomputer/gpu-recipes/training/a3mega/llama3-1-70b/nemo-pretraining-gke-resiliency/README.md

   - `<CLUSTER_REGION>`: the region where your cluster is located
   - `<CLUSTER_NAME>`: the name of your GKE cluster
   - `<GCS_BUCKET>`: the name of your Cloud Storage bucket with hierarchical namespace enabled.
 Don't include the `gs://` prefix
+  - `<KUEUE_NAME>`: the name of the Kueue local queue configured for TAS.
+The default queue created by the cluster toolkit is `a3-mega`.
+Make sure to verify the name of the local queue in your cluster.

 2. Set the default project: